marklogic/ml-gradle/README.md

 ml-app-deployer is a Java library that provides two capabilities:

-1. A client library for the new [Management REST API](http://docs.marklogic.com/REST/management) in MarkLogic 8.
+1. A client library for the [MarkLogic Management REST API](http://docs.marklogic.com/REST/management)
-1. A command-driven approach for deploying and undeploying an application to MarkLogic that depends on the management client library.
+1. A command-driven approach for deploying and undeploying an application to MarkLogic that depends on the management client library

 If you're just looking for a Java library for interacting with the Management REST API, you can certainly use ml-app-deployer.
-The deployer/command library is mostly a thin layer around the management client library and can be safely ignored if you don't need it.
+The deployer/command library can be safely ignored if you don't need it.

 ### What does ml-app-deployer depend on?

-ml-app-deployer depends on MarkLogic 8 and Java 1.7+.
+ml-app-deployer depends on MarkLogic 10 and Java 1.8+.
+Earlier versions of MarkLogic may work, but due to improvements and bug fixes in the MarkLogic Management REST API across versions 8, 9, and 10, it is recommended to use MarkLogic 10.

 Under the hood, it depends on Spring's [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) for interacting with the Management REST API.
 It also depends on [ml-javaclient-util](https://github.com/marklogic-community/ml-javaclient-util) for loading modules, which is done via the MarkLogic Client REST API.